Women’s Health Screening Program

 • Reaching diverse communities to deliver messages that address their unique concerns about breast cancer and the importance of early detection.

 • Providing health screenings, health fairs, patient education, and the understanding of chronic conditions, to diverse communities to help to reduce the fear of disease.

-• Increasing the percentage of uninsured and underinsured women receiving cancer screening services in Delaware, with a focus on providing services to those who are rarely or never screened, as well as to encourage them to receive ongoing care.
+• Increasing the percentage of uninsured and underinsured women receiving cancer screening services in Delaware, with a focus on providing services to those who are rarely or never screened, as well as encouraging them to receive ongoing care.

 • Providing patient navigators who will help guide and navigate residents throughout the process of scheduling and obtaining screenings.
 In addition, patient navigators will help with language translation, answering questions, and address concerns often associated with health screenings.